Ctrl K

 PeTrack

 PeTrack (Pedestrian Tracking) automatically extracts accurate pedestrian trajectories from video recordings (calibration, recognition, tracking).
 Individual codes enable personalized trajectories with static information of each participant.
-With a stereo camera also markerless tracking is possible.
+With ML techniques also markerless tracking is possible.

 mentions